mjit584/2019/content/pages/making-it-in-medellin/index.md

 date: 2019-02-04T21:34:53-05:00
 description: "This is the description for the first story."
 image: "../images/photo-chap-4-hero.jpg"
-storyHeading: "Making in in Medellin"
+storyHeading: "Making in in Medellín"
 storySubheading: "The success stories of Venezuelan immigrants in a new country"
 weight: 4
 card: false